 Take your time in deciding what ring and diamond style to go for.
 There is no rush.
 Don't hesitate to reach out for any guidance or assistance - there is no pressure on you to buy just because you open up a dialogue!

-You can read more about diamond grading, anatomy, the "4 Cs" and certification under the Guidance & Tools tab.
+You can read more about diamond grading, anatomy, the "4 Cs" and certification under the Sizing & Guides tab.
 We would also love to hear from you if you have any other questions, would like to order a sample ring to try at home or perhaps arrange an appointment at our visitors suite.